Six Tips for Acing a Secondary School Interview

 I have seen interviews weigh heavily in the decision process either for or against a candidate.
 The underprepared student can find him or herself in an interview that is one-sided, stilted, and uncomfortable, while the over-prepared student runs the risk of seeming scripted and inauthentic.
 However, there’s no reason to view the interview with dread.
 With the right kind of preparation, the interview can be a real asset to your child’s application.
 Here are some tips for sending your child into interviews ready to make a great impression.

-Is your child prepared for their admissions interview? prepared_for_admissions_interview Six Tips for Acing a Secondary School Interview | World Schools
+Is your child prepared for their admissions interview?

-Is your child prepared for their admissions interview
+Is your child prepared for their admissions interview?

 1. Practice, Practice, Practice